who are these people, anyway?

 Anyway, let me just say that the story isn't over, and now would be a bad place to stop reading.

-local supplier isn't ordering copies for you to buy - which soon comes to the same thing.
+Of course, with the market for black & white independent comics, and even their glossier full-colour companions, still in steep decline, with a lot of titles you are being stopped from reading them, because they're being cancelled.
+Or your local supplier isn't ordering copies for you to buy - which soon comes to the same thing.
 As a reader, some of my favourite comics have vanished; TREKKER from Dark Horse went very suddenly, for example. and Eternity's THE ROVERS too, to join NAZRAT among that publisher's long list of casualties.
 ENCHANTER and ESPERS left Eclipse's line-up rather abruptly, and even Blackthorne has axed some titles I was enjoying - LABOR FORCE, CROW OF THE BEAR CLAN, NERVOUS REX.
 It's difficult to think of a publisher who's not had to cancel worthwhile titles - and of course some publishers have themselves had to go out of business.
 It is difficult for the individual reader to do anything to ensure that the titles he enjoys will be among the comics that survive, but what he or she can do is let their supplier know which titles they're keenest on.
 To give the store a "standing order" is the best idea---but just to mention the names of favourite titles could be useful, so that BARBARIENNE, or DEADFACE, or !GAG! for example mean just a little bit more to him next time he confronts the multipage monthly order form he has to fill in for his distributor.
 Our problem is getting comics into stores; It's no use you telling us "Harrier distribution is terrible in my town" -- that's a problem only your store manager can solve.

 Free plug time: the UK Comic Art Con this year, UKCAC'88, is being held in London on September 24th and 25th, with lots of garrulous guests, including Los Bros Hernandez and all the top Brits.
 Advance booking is advised; £10 for both days, cheque/postal order payable to UK Comic Art Convention, and sent to P.O.
 Box 360, London WC2H 9TB, England.
 Or an SAE will get you lengthy details.
 You'll find an all-night film show, a charity auction, the ever-popular dealers' room, art displays, signings, sketchings, lots of panels and interviewing, your own bag of useful stuff - and friendly company.
 So send your booking now, along with a stamped, self-addressed envelope (from overseas, enclose 2 international reply coupons instead), and mark September's last weekend on your calendar.